camargo-advanced/blasteroids/README.md

 # blasteroids
-Classic Asteroids game in pure C
+Classic Asteroids game in pure C.
+Marcelo Camargo, 2018.

 To compile and run on Ubuntu 20.04: